clairek09/MIC/Modules/M01-introduction-to-azure-virtual-networks/includes/3-configure-public-ip-services.md

 Which of the following statements about subnets is NOT correct?
 (x) You can assign the same IP address range to multiple subnets within the same VNet. {{That is correct.
 Each subnet must have a unique address range, specified in Classless Inter-Domain Routing (CIDR) format.}}
 ( ) You can create multiple subnets within one VNet. {{That is incorrect.
 You can create multiple virtual networks per subscription and per region, and multiple subnets within each virtual network.}}
 ( ) You can use Network Security Groups (NSGs) to control access to a subnet and the resources on it. {{That is incorrect.
-You can associate zero or one NSGs to each subnet to control access to the subnet and the resources on it.}}
+You can associate zero or one NSG to each subnet to control access to the subnet and the resources on it.}}